atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 Programs are passed a small set of environment variables and allowed access to two ports: the host environment's port and an assigned socketfile which the program must listen on.

-In the most restrictive sandboxing mode, no other access to the hosting device is permitted; all external access is accomplished through RPC calls to the host environment.
+In the ideal sandbox, access to the hosting device would be gated; all external access would be accomplished through RPC calls to the host environment.
 More relaxed sandboxes will be required for wallets and protocol daemons, including more access to network ports and the local filesystem, but these should be the exception: for instance, applications should seek to store data in Atek DB or other similar data stores as these can be managed by Atek.

 ### Service IDs and keys